anand-tummapudi/dsa/README.md

 16. Given a sorted array of integers, rearrange the elements in the array in Max Min order.

-17. Binary Sear Tree - Creation and traversals using recursive method as well as iterative model using stack.
+17. Binary Tree - Creation and traversals using recursive method as well as iterative model using stack.